 9.7.
 For a team playing more than one (1) League match on a single day, matches shall not be played with less than four (4) hours between the start of each match.
 Consideration for waiving this requirement may be given by the Deputy Director ONLY.

 9.8.
 All matches shall be played as scheduled and posted.

 9.9.
-All matches shall be scheduled between the start and end dates established for by the Board each season.
+All matches shall be scheduled between the season start and end dates established by the Board.

 10. Operational Procedures: Once League Play begins:

 10.1.
 Moving a match may result in a forfeit for one (1) or both teams, loss of end of season award, fine determined by the Board, removal from the KSSL, or any combination thereof.

 10.2.
 The Age Group Coordinator does not have the authority to change matches after the first League play date.

 10.3.
 No match shall be changed within seventy-two (72) hours of its play date.